Terminator 2 (8-bit video game): Development and release

 LJN acquired the rights to a Terminator 2 video game after reading the film's script.
 The company said that the film license offered an array of gameplay possibilities and lasting popularity.
 The game was developed by Software Creations and published by LJN for the NES.
 LJN also published a version for the Game Boy.
 The company believed that players who owned an NES were also the same people who would own a Game Boy.
 Therefore, LJN chose to make the NES version a completely different game, offering players a variety.

-The NES version was released in February 1992, in the U.S. and U.K. Flying Edge published the Sega versions.
-The Master System version was released in the U.K. in November 1993, followed by the U.S. release of the Game Gear version one month later.
+The NES version was released in February 1992 in North America and the United Kingdom.
+Flying Edge published the Sega versions.
+The Master System version was released in the UK in November 1993, followed by the US release of the Game Gear version a month later.

 Reception

 The NES version was praised for its graphics and sound.
 GamePro wrote that it "packs good looks and a great challenge".
 Steve Jarratt of Total! felt that the gameplay had a lack of originality.
 Paul Rand of Computer and Video Games found it "reasonably enjoyable" despite offering "nothing new or innovative".
 Reviewers for Mean Machines considered it inferior to the Game Boy version of Terminator 2, concluding, "Possibly the greatest film licence ever is wasted on a fun, but ultimately shallow game".

 The gameplay in the Sega versions was also criticized for a lack of originality.
 Rob Pegley of Sega Power stated that the "vast majority of the gameplay is coma-inducing".
 Sega Pro found it to be outdated and "tedious in the extreme", and criticized the lack of features, such as skill levels or multiplayer.
 The magazine concluded that it was a "dull, uninteresting game that lacks vitality and new ideas. [...]
 Even on the MS this is poor".
 Sega Master Force felt that the game was released too late after the film.

 The Sega versions were also criticized for their graphics and sound.
 Sega Pro noted the presence of flickering characters in both versions.
 GamePro, in its review of the Game Gear version, wrote that the graphics "are small and poorly defined.
 You can't see any detail in the characters, and very few in the backgrounds.
 Telling the Cyberdyne labs apart from the hospital is pretty hard".
 VideoGames, reviewing the same version, wrote, "The characters are a bit small, and there isn't that much variety throughout it.
 The music will also get on your nerves after a while".
 Sega Pro criticized the "scratchy" music and stated that the sound "consists of white-noise every time you hit someone".

 In a later review for AllGame, Christopher Michael Baker offered praise to the NES version for its graphics and music, although he criticized the difficulty.